CasualChampionships/arcade/docs/arcade-minigames/settings.md

 MenuGameSettingBuilder.enumeration()
 ```

-These will likely be all you need, however creating your own type is super simple:
+These will likely be all you need, however, creating your own type is super simple:
 ```kotlin
 // Use Codec<T> for your type, in this example using String val stringSettingGenerator = GameSetting.generator(Codec.STRING)